e-sensing/sits/README.md

   Self-Attention.”
 ReScience C 7 (2), 2021.
   <doi:10.5281/zenodo.4835356>.

-#### R packages used in sits
+- \[13\] Jakub Nowosad, Tomasz Stepinski, “Extended SLIC superpixels algorithm for applications to non-imagery geospatial rasters”.
+  International Journal of Applied Earth Observation and Geoinformation, 112, 102935, 2022.

+- \[14\] Martin Tennekes, “tmap: Thematic Maps in R.” Journal of Statistical Software, 84(6), 1–39, 2018.

+### Acknowledgements for community support

-The authors are thankful for the contributions of Marius Appel, Tim Appelhans, Henrik Bengtsson, Robert Hijmans, Edzer Pebesma, and Ron Wehrens, respectively chief developers of the packages `gdalcubes`, `leafem`, `data.table`, `terra/raster`, `sf`/`stars`, and `kohonen`.
+The authors are thankful for the contributions of Edzer Pebesma, Jakub Novosad.
+Marius Appel, Martin Tennekes, Robert Hijmans, Ron Wehrens, and Tim Appelhans, respectively chief developers of the packages `sf`/`stars`, `supercells`, `gdalcubes`, `tmap`, `terra`, `kohonen`, and `leafem`.
 The `sits` package is also much indebted to the work of the RStudio team, including the `tidyverse`.
-We are indepted to Daniel Falbel for his and the `torch` packages.
+We are indepted to Daniel Falbel for his great work in the `torch` and `luz` packages.
 We thank Charlotte Pelletier and Hassan Fawaz for sharing the python code that has been reused for the TempCNN and ResNet machine learning models.
 We would like to thank Maja Schneider for sharing the python code that helped the implementation of the `sits_lighttae()` and `sits_tae()` model.
 We recognise the importance of the work by Chris Holmes and Mattias Mohr on the STAC specification and API.

-## Acknowledgements for Financial and Material Support
+### Acknowledgements for Financial and Material Support

 We acknowledge and thank the project funders that provided financial and material support: